irods/irods_docs/docs/getting_started/installation.md

 ~~~

 !!!
 Note
-    iRODS is incompatible with versions 8.1, 8.2, and 8.3 of the MySQL ODBC Connector.
+    While the MariaDB ODBC connector is more or less compatible with MySQL, iRODS does not currently support the MariaDB ODBC connector.
+Please use the MySQL ODBC connector instead.
+Additionally, iRODS is also incompatible with versions 8.1, 8.2, and 8.3 of the MySQL ODBC Connector.
 You'll need to use v8.0 or v8.4.

 !!!
 Note
     MySQL v8.0 and v8.4 use a default transaction isolation level of `REPEATABLE-READ`.
 You'll need to change this to `READ-COMMITTED` so that iRODS operates properly.
 This setting needs to be set globally.
 One way to achieve this is by starting MySQL with `--transaction-isolation=READ-COMMITTED`.
 For more information, see [https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html).

 !!!
 Note
     MySQL v8.0 and v8.4 queries operate in a case-insensitive manner by default. iRODS requires that data be handled in a case-sensitive way.
 One way to achieve this is by starting MySQL with a different character-set and collation scheme (e.g. `--character-set-server=utf8mb4` and `--collation-server=utf8mb4_0900_as_cs`).
 For more information, see [https://dev.mysql.com/doc/refman/8.0/en/charset.html](https://dev.mysql.com/doc/refman/8.0/en/charset.html).

+#### MariaDB:

+MariaDB can be used with the MySQL database plugin.
+Configuration is largely the same as MySQL (see the above section).

+!!!
+Note
+    iRODS does not currently support the MariaDB ODBC connector.
+Please use the MySQL ODBC connector instead.
+Additionally, iRODS is also incompatible with versions 8.1, 8.2, and 8.3 of the MySQL ODBC Connector.
+You'll need to use v8.0 or v8.4.

+!!!
+Note
+    MariaDB uses a default transaction isolation level of `REPEATABLE-READ`.
+You'll need to change this to `READ-COMMITTED` so that iRODS operates properly.
+This setting needs to be set globally.
+One way to achieve this is by starting MariaDB with `--transaction-isolation=READ-COMMITTED`.
+For more information, see [https://mariadb.com/kb/en/set-transaction/](https://mariadb.com/kb/en/set-transaction/).

+!!!
+Note
+    MariaDB queries operate in a case-insensitive manner by default. iRODS requires that data be handled in a case-sensitive way.
+One way to achieve this is by starting MariaDB with a different character-set and collation scheme (e.g. `--character-set-server=utf8mb4` and `--collation-server=utf8mb4_uca1400_as_cs`, or for versions of MariaDB prior to 10.10.1, `--character-set-server=utf8mb4` and `--collation-server=utf8mb4_bin`).
+For more information, see [https://mariadb.com/kb/en/character-sets/](https://mariadb.com/kb/en/character-sets/).

 ### iRODS Setup